 |If you are into alloying, you should be aware of where you could succeed, and

 science comes into its own.
 Using it, you will know that making big changes in Young's modulus by alloying just a little bit of something

-period!
+will not work - period!
 Or, to give another example, that alloying will always increase

 Nevertheless, alloying plus proper processing does the trick in many cases.
 The fact that we have more than 1000 different steel alloys, with properties tailored to some particular needs, bears witness to that.